vikingdata/articles/databases/snowflake/techniques/python_csv.md

 ## Python Program to match manual load

-## This program program roughly follow the steps that was manually run earlier.
+This program roughly follow the steps that was manually run earlier.

 ```python